AMReX-Astro/Castro/docs_new/source/CastroInputs.rst

 Restart Capability
 ------------------

- has a standard sort of checkpointing and restarting capability.
+Castro has a standard sort of checkpointing and restarting capability.
 In the inputs file, the following options control the generation of checkpoint files (which are really directories):